 When there is a panel of interviewers, a group interview becomes an efficient way to introduce job seekers to all the people they would be working with.

 Companies may also conduct group interviews because they can show which candidates work well with others.
 A group interview will also show an employer which candidates will fit well with the company culture.

 Jobs involving high stress, fast-paced work, or customer interaction also commonly require group interviews.
 If you perform well during a stressful interview, you may be more apt to perform well in a challenging job.

 12 Common Group Interview Questions and Best Answers

 Here are several typical questions that one might be asked during a group interview.
 For an interview with a panel of interviewers and one candidate, interviewers tend to take turns asking the candidate questions.

 There is more variety in an interview with multiple candidates.
 Typically, the interview will involve the interviewer/s asking each candidate group questions, as well as individual questions.
 The group interview might even end with everyone having brief individual interviews.

 What They Want to Know: Hiring managers ask this question to measure your level of self-perception, compare your answers to what your references have said, and predict how well you would fit into their company culture.

 My colleagues would say that I’m an enthusiastic and dedicated team member.
 I believe that most projects benefit from collaboration, and I’m willing both to do my part and to jump in when another team member needs assistance.
 It’s also fun to build morale by cheering everyone on and coming up with funny awards when we reach benchmarks.

-What They Want to Know: This is a standard rephrasing of the ubiquitous “tell me about yourself question” that interviewers pose at the beginning of interviews.
+What They Want to Know: This is a standard rephrasing of the common “tell me about yourself question” that interviewers pose at the beginning of interviews.
 While it’s strategic to focus upon traits, interests, and experiences that complement the primary qualifications the employer is seeking in their new hire, it’s also important to make your answer personal enough that your listeners feel like they’ve learned something unique and interesting about you as an individual.